wpswings/subscriptions-for-woocommerce/README.txt

 Yes, the admin can set the expiration date for any type of subscription in days, weeks, months & years.

-= Can Admin provide a free trial to customers for a subscription? =
+= Can the Admin provide a free trial to customers for a subscription? =

 Yes, Admin can provide a feature to give the free trial to customers, for which the admin can set the maximum trial days after which the subscription for that product will get started.